pedrojunqueira/da-100/README.md

 		in your workspaces, or you might want to restrict the reuse of datasets across your workspaces.
 	- This can be done by endorsing datasets
 	- Power BI provides two ways to endorse your datasets
-		- Promotion: Means data is ready for use and any member of the worspace can do it
+		- Promotion: Means data is ready for use and any member of the workspace can do it
 		- Certification: Certify a promoted dataset as "source of truth" and only can be done by Adm role

 - Troubleshoot [service connectivity](https://docs.microsoft.com/en-us/power-bi/connect-data/refresh-troubleshooting-refresh-scenarios)